Community Partnership Grants - Current Grant Cycle

 Please read the category guidelines carefully before starting an application.
 Staff members of the Jazz & Heritage Foundation will be happy to answer questions or explain the process before the deadline.
 Questions should be directed to Programs, Marketing & Communications, via e-mail at email@example.com, or by telephone at (504) 558-6100.

 If you have received a Community Partnership Grant in the past but have not yet submitted a final report, you have until Sept.
 1 to get it in.
 You may still apply for a grant in the current cycle.
 But if we don't receive and approve any outstanding final reports by Sept.
 1, any grants you may be allocated in the current cycle will be cancelled.

 Grant recipients may access our Final Report forms in the Downloads section below.You may see lists of prior grant recipients in the Downloads section below.

-Please join our e-mail list to be notified when applications are available for Community Partnership Grants, or check this web site regularly.
+Please join our e-mail list to be notified when we make announcements about this program.
 For more information, please call the Jazz & Heritage Foundation at (504) 558-6100.

-- 2012-2013 Cultural Event Presenters: Festivals and Concerts in Music and Performing Arts: GUIDELINES
+- 2014-2015 GUIDELINES & APPLICATION: Jazz Journey Presenting: Festivals and Concerts in Music and Performing Arts

 Links & Downloads:

 The attached file of the New Orleans Jazz & Heritage Foundation logo may be downloaded to use when acknowledging the Foundation as a funder of a project that was awarded grant funding.